The Palm Beach Story: Plot summary

-In the morning, Gerry learns that the Club's car has been disconnected due to their disorderly behavior, leaving her without her suitcase.
+In the morning, Gerry learns that the Club's car has been disconnected due to their disorderly behavior, leaving her without her clothes and handbag.
 As they disembark in Jacksonville, she accepts John's chivalrous offer to buy her an entire new wardrobe of haute couture and expensive jewelry, despite not knowing who he is.
 When John hands the store manager a card telling him to charge it all to him, Gerry is excited to discover that he is one of the richest men in the world.
 The pair then board his yacht to Palm Beach.

 Meanwhile, in New York City, the now despondent Tom receives the same kind of charity from the Wienie King he had accused Gerry of trading sexual favors with, which helps clear his mind.
 The King encourages him to rent a plane, fly to Florida, and show up with roses to win back Gerry.

 Arriving in Palm Beach, Tom is directed to the dock and John's yacht.
 There, he sees the new couple aboard.
 Failing to run him off on shore, a flustered Gerry introduces Tom as her brother, Captain McGlue.
 John's sister, Princess Maud Centimillia, is smitten with Tom, dismissing her current lover, Toto, by asking him to retrieve a handkerchief.

 When Gerry tells John, who is working his way to propose to her, that her "brother" is a partner with her husband in the same investment, John agrees to back their plans for a suspended airport, saying he likes the Captain and it will keep it "all in the family" once they are married.

 Invited to stay at the Hackensacker estate, Tom and Gerry maintain their farce—while Tom reluctantly wrangles to win Gerry back, and Gerry seeks to stick to her original plan.
 One evening, as John serenades Gerry underneath her balcony, she and Tom end up romantically entangled just as they had their last night together.

 The next morning, Tom and Gerry confess the ruse to the Hackensackers.
 After John agrees to finance Tom's invention as a "good investment", sans sentimentality, John and Maud are overjoyed when they discover that Tom and Gerry have twin siblings.
 A dual wedding takes place, with Tom as best man and Gerry as matron of honor, John hand-in-hand with Gerry's sister and Maud with Tom's brother.